 5. Parasailing in Waikiki

 If you are in Waikiki with kids, sign up for a one-hour parasailing adventure.
 You’ll hop in a 12-person boat and spend 8-10 minutes soaring up in the skies.
 You might even see dolphins, tropical fish or sea turtles.
+Check out the latest prices and more details.

 They take kids who are at least 5-years-old, but it’s also a hit for tweens and teens.
 Plus, they can pick up straight from your hotel.